divenal/givenergy-scripts/README.md

 ## givenergy-pause-times.py
 `givenergy-pause-times.py` runs from cron to update pause-battery times (since I want more than one per day, but only one slot is provided).

+## givenergy-discharge.py
+`givenergy-discharge.py` runs from cron at 8pm (after we've cooked main meal).
+If there's lots of juice left in the battery, it sets up to dump some to the grid.

 ## pvoutput.py
 `pvoutput.py` runs once per day, via cron.
 It downloads the day's parameters, and uploads to pvoutput.